twoojoo/ds/README.md

-My own implementation of data strucutures.
+My own implementation of data strucutures in Golang.